ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 | DigiCertTrustedRoot.pem | Secondary CA certificate | Needed to add it to client trust store |
 | secureGatewayCert.pem | Secure Gateway certificate | Also needed to add to client trust store|
 | ----- | ------ | -- |
 All those files are saved in the Case Inc Portal repository under ssl folder.
-For security reason they are not push in git.
+For security reason they are not pushed into git.

 The client certificate and client key are used to create a key store with a command like:
 `openssl pkcs12 -export -in "./ssl/qsn47KM8iTa_O495D_destCert.pem" -inkey "./ssl/qsn47KM8iTa_O495D_destKey.pem" -out "ssl/sg_key.p12" -name "CaseIncCliCert" -noiter -password pass:"asuperpwd"`